amcgladd/doctor-lookup/README.md

 * `npm run lint` to explicitly run ESLint
 * `npm run test` to run the unit tests with Karma and Jasmine.
 Visit `localhost:9876` to view the tests.

+## API Key instructions
+* You will need your own API key for the BetterDoctor API.
+* You can request an API key at https://developer.betterdoctor.com
+* Once you have your key, you can place it in the appropriate portion of the API call

 ## Technologies Used

 * JavaScript